 DOP Restaurant: the decor

-Don’t expect anything artsy fartsy or super-modern when going to DOP.
+Don’t expect anything artsy fartsy or super-modern when going to DOP Porto.
 The restaurant consists of a rectangular room on the ground floor with another room on the first floor.
-The space is efficiently used, but you never get the feeling hat you’re too close to your neighbor.
+Space is efficiently used, but you never get the feeling that you’re too close to your neighbor.

 Now I must say that when we were there the restaurant wasn’t full.
 Funny enough, though, one couple sitting close to us was also from Belgium.
 We sure know how to find great food!